 It is the DCA expectation that the download and subsequent installation of software is legal in nature and monitored by the parents of the students.
 DCA reserves the right to review the software installed on any device and remove inappropriate content and programs from student devices.

-During the course of a school day, students may not utilize the following internet-related tools: Gaming, Social Media, Texting Software, Blogs (with exclusions set by administration or teachers on a case by case basis), instant messaging and any other program type defined by any teacher or administrator.
+During the course of a school day, students may not access the following: Gaming, Social Media, Texting Software, Blogs (with exclusions set by administration or teachers on a case by case basis), instant messaging and any other program type defined by any teacher or administrator.
+Just because a site is not filtered does not mean it is acceptable to access during a school day.
+Just so there is complete clarity: playing games on your Chromebook at school will result in the progressive consequences outlined in this policy.

 DCA expects that students will vigilantly refrain from the visitation of sites not befitting the gospel to which we have been called as Christians.